Those of us who live at Fraser Common are a diverse group of people.

-During his travels he took work as a tradesman but also as Technical Director for many festivals including the BC Drama Festival, the Dawson City Music Festival, Folk on the Rocks Festival in Yellowknife and the Vancouver Folk Music Festival where he still works today.
+During his travels he took work as a tradesman but also as Technical Director for many festivals including the BC Drama Festival, the Dawson City Music Festival, Folk on the Rocks Festival in Yellowknife and the Vancouver Folk Music Festival.
 In 1986 he worked at Expo with the Northwest Territories Pavilion and got to work with folks traveling from all over the Northwest Territories.

 In the 1990s he would work with the Physical Medicine Research Foundation and in 1996 he was the photographer for the FarmFolk CityFolk book.
 Both jobs offered lots of opportunities to meet new people and see the world.
 It was during these years when he realized that there are things we do for money, things we do for love, and things we do because they seem like a good idea at the time.
 All of them have disadvantages.
 These days Michael works at FarmFolk CityFolk in Vancouver as IT & Communications Coordinator where he has been since 1995.